X

 1. Pay Out Claims as They Occur

-One of the biggest advantages of self-funded health plans is its "pay-as-you-go" claims nature.
+One of the biggest advantages of self-funded health plans is their "pay-as-you-go" claims nature.
 Rather than paying out large coverage payments or setting up expensive premium installments, companies that self fund simply make claims reimbursements on an as-needed basis.
 Claims costs vary month-to-month and are principally affected only by the care utilized by covered persons, not hypotheticals and projections.

 2. Pick the Most Beneficial Plan and Network